kpanic9/aws-vpc-cf/README.md

 ### Use Lambda to handle error pages

-Lambda@Edge can be used for this task.
+A cloudfront distribution and Lambda@Edge can be used for this task.
+It allows to execute Lambda functions in response to HTTP errors that Amazon CloudFront receives from the distribution origin origin.
+First we need to create the lambda function that is invoked when Cloudfront distribution receives a specific error code.
+Then we have to update lambda function trigger to invoke the Lambda function when cloudfront distribution receives (Origin Response Event) the error code from the lambda console enabling lambda function replication.